-The Company’s substantial licence portfolio provides a considerable spread of risk and reward.
-Faroe has an active E&A drilling programme and has interests in a portfolio of producing oil and gas fields in the UK and Norway, including the Schooner and Ketch gas fields and the Blane oil field in the UK, and interests in the Brage, Ringhorne East, Ula, Tambar, Oselvar and Trym fields in Norway and the Blane oil field in the UK.
-In 2016 the Company announced the acquisition of a package of Norwegian producing assets from DONG Energy including interests in the Ula, Tambar, Oselvar and Trym fields.
-Full year average production for 2016, including economic production from the acquisition of the interest from DONG Energy, is estimated to be between 17,000-18,000 boepd.
+The Company’s substantial licence portfolio provides a diverse spread of risk and reward.
+Faroe has an active E&A drilling programme and has interests in a portfolio of producing oil and gas fields in Norway and the UK, including interests in the Brage, Ringhorne East, Ula, Tambar and Trym fields in Norway and the Blane oil field in the UK.
+In 2016 the Company completed the acquisition of a package of Norwegian producing assets from DONG Energy including interests in the Ula, Tambar, Oselvar and Trym fields.
+Full year average production for 2018, is estimated to be between 12-14,000 boepd.

-In November 2013 and March 2014 Faroe announced the Snilehorn and Pil discoveries in the Norwegian Sea in close proximity to the Njord and Hyme fields.
-More recently, in July 2016 the Company announced the Brasse discovery, next to the Brage field, and the Njord North Flank discovery, next to the Njord field, both in Norway.
+In November 2013 and March 2014 Faroe announced the Snilehorn (Bauge) and Pil (Fenja) discoveries in the Norwegian Sea in close proximity to the Njord and Hyme fields.
+In July 2016 the Company announced the Brasse discovery, close to the Brage field and the Njord North Flank (Bauge) discovery, close to the Njord field, both in Norway.
 In February 2018, the Company announced the sale of part of its interest in the Fenja field and in April 2018 announced the significant Iris and Hades discoveries.

-Norway operates a tax efficient system which incentivises exploration, through reimbursement of 78% of costs in the subsequent year.
-Faroe has built an extensive portfolio of high potential exploration licences in Norway which, together with its established UK North Sea positions provides the majority of prospects targeted by the Company’s sustainable exploration drilling programme.
+Norway operates a tax efficient system, which incentivises exploration, through reimbursement of 78% of costs in the subsequent year.
+Faroe has built an extensive portfolio of high potential exploration licences in Norway, which together with its established UK North Sea positions provides the majority of prospects targeted by the Company’s sustainable exploration drilling programme.
 Faroe has had significant success in exploration on the Norwegian continental shelf and the great majority of the Company’s 2P reserves have been generated directly from Faroe’s exploration success.

 Faroe Petroleum is quoted on the AIM Market of London Stock Exchange.
-The Company is funded from cash reserves and cash flow, with a net cash position of £84 million (unaudited) at 30 June 2018, up from £75 million at 31 December 2017 and in addition has access to a $200 million reserve base lending facility.
+The Company is funded from cash reserves and cash flow, with a net cash position of £84 million (unaudited) at 30 June 2018, up from £75 million at 31 December 2017 and in addition has access to a $350 million reserve base lending facility.
 The Company has also raised a $100 million senior unsecured bond which is listed on the Oslo Børs.
 Faroe has a highly experienced technical team who are leaders in the areas of seismic and geological interpretation, reservoir engineering and field development, focused on creating exceptional value for its shareholders.